Why See Harry Potter And The Cursed Child?

-Nominated for Best West End Show at the What's On Stage Awards, 2017
+Winner of Best West End Show and Best Show Poster at the What's On Stage Awards, 2018

 Brace yourselves London, JK Rowling has blessed us with another foray into the Potterverse, announcing that new play 'Harry Potter And The Cursed Child' will apparate into The Palace Theatre sometime in Summer 2016.
 A two-part epic, it can be seen over two consecutive nights or in one evening.

 The Cursed Child reunites the team behind the supernatural smash 'Let The Right One In', Jack Thorne and John Tiffany, who co-created the production alongside JK Rowling herself.
 On the question of why the story didn't become another book, JK said, "I am confident that when audiences see the play they will agree that it was the only proper medium for the story."